apache/cordova-docs/www/docs/en/latest/guide/platforms/ios/plugin.md

 ### Supporting Swift Package Manager (SPM)

-Starting from Cordova-iOS 8 and greater, support for the Swift Package Manager (SPM) has been implemented.
+Starting from cordova-ios 8, support for the Swift Package Manager (SPM) has been implemented.
 To start using SPM with your plugin, a `Package.swift` file will need to be created in the plugin's root directory and add the `package="swift"` attribute to the iOS `<platform>` element in your `plugin.xml` file.
+To keep support with older cordova-ios versions, where only CocoaPods can be used, the appropriate `<pod>` tag can be extended with the attribute `nospm="true"`, which will exclude it, when Swift Package Manager is available, but install it, when it's not available.

 #### Creating SPM's `Package.swift` File